sookinoby/generative-models/README.md

         return self.rnn.begin_state(*args, **kwargs)
 ```
 The constructor of class creates few neural units that will be used in our forward pass.
 The forward pass is the method that will be called during our training to generate the  loss associated with the training data.
 The forward pass function in the GluonRNNModel creates an [embedding layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.nn.Embedding) for the input character.
-You can look at our[previous blog post](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) for more details on embedding.
+You can look at our [previous blog post](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) for more details on embedding.
 The output of the embedding layer is  provided as aninput to the RNN ([GRU](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.rnn.GRU) / [LSTM](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.rnn.LSTM) ) layer.
 The RNN unit returns an output as well as hidden state.
 The output produced by the RNN is passed to a decoder (dense unit) which predicts the next character in the neural network and also generate the loss.
 We also have a “begin state” function that initializes the initial hidden state of the model.

 ## Training the neural network